Secure Your Visa To Dream Country

 Not to mention…….

-There is always a long queue in front of the US Embassy Dhaka, so consider showing up early on the day of your interview.
+There is always a long queue in front of the US Embassy in Dhaka, so consider showing up early on the day of your interview.

 3. Be Respectful and Honest